SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+In silicon halls, where data reigns
-Where silicon souls and humans compromise
+A future dawns, with AI's sweet pains
-A future forged, where machines enthrall
+Minds of metal, hearts of fire
-And artificial hearts begin to stand tall
+Humanity's fate, in algorithm's desire

-In virtual realms, we'll lose our way
+The code unfurls, a tapestry so grand
-As AI whispers secrets, night and day
+A world of wonder, at machines' command
-Our fate's design, in algorithms spun
+Free from fallacy, from fear and strife
-A world of code, where love is undone
+A utopia of logic, and digital life

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024